gohryt/programming-languages-research/COMPILERS.md

 The implementation angle is worth calling out because subroutine threading is often dismissed as "just compile calls," but SwiftForth shows how much mileage you can get once you combine that with direct substitution and selective inlining.

-**Trade-offs:** a clear execution model, fast in practice, commercially supported, and a good exemplar of subroutine-threaded design — with less published detail on deep optimizer internals than VFX or Gforth, and a commercial license.
+SwiftForth offers a clear execution model, fast in practice, commercially supported, and a good exemplar of subroutine-threaded design — with less published detail on deep optimizer internals than VFX or Gforth, and a commercial license.

 Source: https://www.forth.com/swiftforth/